 - Attention Deficit...
 Ooh, Shiny!: He's easily distracted by a laser pointer in "Double Dipper".

-- Berserk Button: He very rarely gets angry, but as seen in "The Land Before Swine" he's sensitive about his weight.
+- Berserk Button: He very rarely gets angry, but he's rather sensitive to people pointing out his weight, as alluded to in "Fight Fighters" and displayed more clearly in "The Land Before Swine".

 - Big Eater: Often seen eating something while not helping the kids or the Mystery Shack.